 Instructions

-- Cook the elbow macaroni according to the instructions on the package.
+- In a large pot, cook the elbow macaroni in salted water according to the instructions on the package.
 Drain well and rinse it under cold water to stop cooking.

-- To make the dressing, combine the mayonnaise, vinegar, sugar, sweet relish, yellow mustard, salt, and pepper in a small bowl.
+- To make the dressing, in a large bowl, combine mayonnaise, vinegar, sugar, relish, mustard, salt, and pepper.
 Mix well.

-- Refrigerate the macaroni salad for at least 1 to 2 hours before serving.
+- Refrigerate the macaroni salad for at least 1 hour before serving.

 Notes

-- Elbows can be swapped for any short pasta.
-Try ditalini, small shells, or wagon wheels.
+- Elbows can be swapped for ditalini, small shells, or wagon wheels.

-- Ensure add-ins are diced about the size of the macaroni.
+- Dice the add-ins about the size of the macaroni.

 Nutrition Information